Taylor Swift’s New Red Carpet Look Proves Her Midnights Era Has Some Reputation Vibes - E! Online

 On Sept.
 20, the 32-year-old turned heads as she arrived at the 5th annual Nashville Songwriter Awards, held on Sept.
 20 at the historic Ryman Auditorium in Nashville, Tenn.

-For the big night, Taylor worked the red carpet in a fierce black sequin sleeveless gown, featuring a high turtleneck and sexy side cut-out, styled with sparkly sandals, drop earrings and a bold red lip.
+For the big night, Taylor worked the red carpet in a fierce black sequin sleeveless gown by Michael Kors Collection, featuring a high turtleneck and sexy side cut-out, styled with sparkly sandals, Rahaminov Diamonds drop earrings and a bold red lip.

 The look served up the same vampy vibes that Taylor made her signature during her Reputation-era, which ran from 207 to 2019.